 Blue Mountains 5-Day Camino Training Walk

 Although the Camino in Spain was reopened (and parts closed again) to European countries on 1 July 2020, for us in Australia it is unknown when we will be able to travel overseas.
-Earlier this year it was disappointing to cancel the March 5-Day Camino Training Walk due to coronavirus lockdown, however the health risk and warnings were too great to proceed.
-But now you have another opportunity in September to do the 5-Day Camino Training Walk in the beautiful Blue Mountains!
+But now you have an opportunity to do the 5-Day Camino Training Walk in the beautiful Blue Mountains!

 Please be aware this is not a ‘guided’ walk but rather a walk with a group of Camino friends travelling up the Blue Mountains.
 In parts it is a walk reminiscent of travelling a Camino in Spain.
 Walking a Camino means you might walk on dirt tracks, concrete footpaths and roads as well as through paddocks and rural scenery.
 You will encounter hills and steps.
 Penrith is our starting point and is 25m above sea level, and Blackheath is at 1065m.